arduino/docs-content/content/micropython/03.micropython/modulinos/01.installation/installation.md

 ![MicroPython Lab Files](./assets/microPythonLabsFiles.png)

-If you see this, it means the package has been installed sucessfully.
+If you see this, it means the package has been installed successfully.
 If you want to to go even deeper, you can open the modulino folder and have a look at the individual Modulino packages.
 Don't worry, you don't have to understand what those files mean exactly to continue.

 ## First Sketch